Are you an adviser? Go to Unbiased Pro

 Who qualifies as a first-time buyer?

-Being a first-time buyer isn’t all bad.
-Though there are many challenges, first-time buyers also benefit from certain schemes and allowances to make the home-buying process easier and more affordable.
+Although there may be some challenges, first-time buyers benefit from certain schemes and allowances to make the home-buying process easier and more affordable.

-This means it’s important to define legally what a ‘first-time buyer’ actually is.
+It’s important to define legally what a ‘first-time buyer’ actually is.
 In the UK, a first-time buyer is considered someone who has never owned any residential property anywhere in the world.

-This means you must not have owned your own home (with or without a mortgage), and you must not have owned any buy-to-let property either.
+This means you must not have owned your own home (with or without a mortgage) and must not have owned any buy-to-let property either.
+This includes any inherited property (so even if you have never bought residential property before, inheriting it means you’re no longer a first-time buyer).

-However, some will still be open to you (such as the government bonus on a lifetime ISA, which is available in the form of stocks and shares and cash).
+However, some will still be open to you, such as the government bonus on a lifetime ISA, which is available in the form of stocks and shares and cash.

 How do first time buyer mortgages work?

+For this first mortgage, you’ll need to put down a deposit – a cash lump sum to cover part of the cost of the property.
 This is because you can’t (usually) borrow all the money you need to buy a home.
-Some of that money must come from you, and this is your deposit.
+Some of that money must come from you, which is your deposit.

 Example of a first-time buyer’s mortgage

-Assuming they can find an available 90% mortgage, they will need the loan to be £180,000.
+Assuming they can find a 90% mortgage, they will need the loan to be for £180,000.
+Will they be able to borrow this much?
+This depends on their incomes and financial commitments.

-Lenders may lend up to four and a half times someone’s annual income, so Patrick and Helen would need to earn at least a combined £40,000 to borrow this much.
+Some lenders may lend up to four and a half times someone’s annual income, so Patrick and Helen need at least a combined £40,000 to borrow this much.
+However, depending on their outgoings and essential expenditure, they may need to earn more than this to pass the lender’s affordability test.

 To find out how much you might borrow based on your income, see the Unbiased Mortgage Calculator.